garfix/nli-go/doc/manual/knowledge-engineer/syntax.md

  * aux(S, A)                   aux      Auxiliary verb relation
  * copula(S, C)                cop      Copula relation
  * name(E, N, P)                        The name of an entity.
 E is an entity, N is a name string constant (i.e. 'Charles') and P is its position (1, 2, 3)
- * quantification(E, R, Q)     -        A quantification.
-E is the scoped relations.
+ * quantification(Q, R, S)     -        A quantification.
+Q is the quantifier variable.
 R is the range.
-Q is the quantifier variable.
+S are the scoped relations.
  * determiner(E1, D1)          det      The relation between a noun phrase and its determiner
  * case(E, C)                  case     The relation between a prepositional object and a preposition
  * mod(E1, E2)                 nmod     Modifies the meaning of a noun phrase with an attribute